 Washington Wine of the Week – Selections for Winter, 2022

-For the week of January 30, 2022: Rain Shower Cellars 2017 Red Wine Blend – Coupeville winemaker Sean Merrill does a fine job with this gem of a red wine using Malbec, Merlot, and Cabernet Franc grapes from Antoine Creek Vineyards in the Lake Chelan AVA.
+For the week of January 30, 2022: Rain Shower Cellars 2017 Red Wine Blend – Coupeville winemaker Sean Merrill does a fine job with this tasty red wine using Malbec, Merlot, and Cabernet Franc grapes from Antoine Creek Vineyards, located near Lake Chelan.
 There’s plenty of big, juicy, wild blackberry fruit throughout, balanced by slightly savory nuances of crushed herbs and a spritz of white pepper.
 The velvety-soft finish suggests dried cherries, dark chocolate, and espresso with nicely integrated tannins.
 Available only at the winery tasting room on Whidbey Island, and well worth the trip.

 For the week of January 23, 2022: Succession Wines 2020 Chardonnay – Lake Chelan winemaker Brock Lindsay absolutely nails it with this won’t-last-long current release that is practically guaranteed to put a smile on your face.
 A sensory delight, this Chardonnay greets you with a striking, straw-yellow hue followed by butterscotch aromatics and layers of guava, papaya, and pineapple tropical fruit.
 Ripe peach and quince flavors linger in the background of a big, round finish along with touches of toasted oak, banana, and vanilla-butter.
 Decadent and delicious!
 Sourced from Conner Lee Vineyards in the Royal Slope AVA; only 166 cases produced.